toksaitov/kernel-project/ubuntu-yakkety/Readme.md

 8. Right-click on your new machine and select `Settings...`.

 9. Switch to the `Storage` tab, and select an empty disk under the IDE controller.
 On the right side, click the disk icon and select `Choose a disk file...`.
 Open the disk image from step #3.

-11. Go to the `Network` tab, click on `Advanced`, open the `Port Forwarding` window.
-Click on the plus icon and add the following rule to forward traffic from your host machine on port 2222 to an SSH server on the guest machine on port 22.
+Go to the `Network` tab, click on `Advanced`, and open the `Port Forwarding` window.
+Next, click on the plus icon and add the following rule to forward traffic from your host machine on port 2222 to an SSH server on the guest machine on port 22.

         Name      Protocol    Host IP      Host Port    Guest IP     Guest Port Rule 1    TCP         127.0.0.1    2222         10.0.2.15    22